seizadi/app-claim/docs/index.md

 ## Operators versus Declarative Configuration
 In the following analysis we will consider declarative configuration of infrastructure from claims.
-This type of deployment might not fit our use cases where resources are shared and there is need for reclaim policies enforced by operator pattern, or there is specialized processing of the infrastructure resources required e.g. health monitoring or backup.
+This type of deployment might not fit some (or many) use cases where resources are shared and there is a need for reclaim policies enforced by an Operator, or there is specialized processing of the infrastructure resources required e.g. health monitoring or backup.
 It is intersting that
 [crossplane composition reclaim lifecycle was backed out recently](https://github.com/crossplane/crossplane-runtime/issues/179#issuecomment-671686000).
 We will examine this decision once we have found all our use cases that will require the claim pattern.

+In this project we will define CRDs for the claims that we will use in the declarative configuration.
+This will allow us to load them on the cluster and if necessary process them using an Operator.
+We will seed the project with the kubebuilder db-controller project scaffolding so we can use kubebuilder to build CRDs quickly but we will not implement any runtime logic in this proejct.

 ## Additional Patterns
 Generally infrastructure resources are injected into applications using configmap or secrets.